 Round 2: knit

 This establishes the garter stitch panel that runs down the middle front of the sock.
-When you are working back and forth garter stitch is created by knitting every row, BUT when you are working in the round it is created by knitting 1 on one round and purling on the next.
-So your sock will look like mine, pictured below: a panel of garter stitch surrounded by stockinette stitch [learn more about basic stitch patterns here].
+When you are working back and forth garter stitch is created by knitting every row, BUT when you are working in the round it is created by knitting one round and purling the next.
+So your sock will look like mine, pictured below: a panel of garter stitch surrounded by stockinette stitch.
+You can learn more about basic stitch patterns here.

-This is the part of the socks that scares people but stay calm, take a deep breath, turn off the movie or send the kids out of the room!
+This is the part of the socks that scares people but stay calm, take a deep breath, turn off the TV or send the kids out of the room!

 Now we are all set up.
 You should see 2 gaps in your work.
 They will occur where we turned our work.
 They look like this: